Rancho El Conejo: History

 Former Santa Barbara Presidio soldiers Jose Polanco and Ygnacio Rodriquez were granted Rancho El Conejo in 1803.
 Polanco, eventually lost his land due to neglect.
 In 1822, influential Santa Barbara army officer José de la Guerra y Noriega was granted Polanco's claim by Spanish Governor Pablo Vicente de Solá.

 With the cession of California to the United States following the Mexican-American War, the 1848 Treaty of Guadalupe Hidalgo provided that the land grants would be honored.
 As required by the Land Act of 1851, a claim for Rancho El Conejo was filed with the Public Land Commission in 1852, and the grant was patented to José de la Guerra y Noriega and María del Carmen de Rodríguez in 1873.

-The property stayed in the de la Guerra families and Rodriguez until the 1860s, when after drought and disease decimated local cattle, the two families began selling off their land.
+The property stayed in the de la Guerra and Rodriguez families until the 1860s, when after drought and disease decimated local cattle, the two families began selling off their land.
 In 1872, H. W. Mills purchased one-half of the Conejo grant from the heirs of Captain Jose de la Guerra, which he called the Triunfo Ranch.
 Mills went bankrupt and Andrew D. Russell purchased his Triunfo Ranch in 1881.
 In 1882, 2200 acre of the Newbury tract were sold.
 In 1910, Harold and Edwin Janss of the Janss Investment Company purchased about 10000 acre of land of what is now Thousand Oaks from the heir of John Edwards, who had purchased the land from the de la Guerra heirs.